ChahrazadBouragba/ChahrazadBouragba/README.md

 ## About Me

-I am a self-learning software engineer student with a passion for coding, art, and literature.
+I am a self-learning software engineer with a passion for coding, art, and literature.
 In my free time, I love to create beautiful collections of art and read classic novels.
 I am always seeking new challenges and opportunities to learn, and I am excited about the possibilities that the world of software engineering offers.

 If you have any questions or feedback, feel free to reach out to me!